HouzuoGuo/Aurinko2/doc/Index.md

 - Store, manage and retrieve XML documents
 - Client-server data exchange using XML format
 - Build powerful queries using built-in simple query syntax
-- Optimized for scalability on SMP systems
+- Optimised for scalability on SMP systems
 - Never lose your data in case of a crash

 Tutorial